teepharh/Growth-Marketing/README.md

 # Growth-Marketing

-This repository demonstrates my approach to camapign set up, optimization and reporting.
+This repository demonstrates my approach to campaign set up, optimization and reporting.